advantys/workflowgen-templates/integration/oidc/authorization-code/README.md

 You now have registered this example application.
 You now need to finish configuring it in order to get the auhtentication working properly.

-1. Go to the `OIDC Example` application registration page in Azure AD.
+1. Go to the `My aspnet core Web App` application registration page in Azure AD.
 1. Copy the Application ID and save it for later use.
 This is the `Client Id` of the application.
 1. Click on the `Settings` button.
 1. Go to the `Reply URLs` section.
-1. Add `http://localhost:8080/signin-oidc` to the list and click on the `Save` button.
+1. Add `http://localhost:8080/signin` to the list and click on the `Save` button.
 1. Return to the sections list and go to the `Keys` section.
 1. In the `Passwords` sub-section, add a line with the following information: